raphaelflash/fluid-calendar/docs/TASKS.md

 # Task Management Implementation Plan

 ## Overview
-This document outlines the implementation plan for adding task management capabilities to Fluid Calendar.
+This document outlines the implementation plan for adding task management capabilities to FluidCalendar.
 The implementation focuses on creating a standalone task system that can later integrate with time blocking and auto-scheduling features.
 This is designed as a single-user application without authentication requirements.

 ## Core Principles
 - Simple to start, but extensible for future features